celianloisel/Miss-Meteo/README.md

 ## Getting Started

-To run the Memory Game locally on your machine, follow these steps:
+To run Api locally on your machine, follow these steps:

 1. **Clone the Repository**